andersbogsnes/homepage/content/presentations/airflow/11_executing_code.md

 ## Exercise

 Build a docker image to calculate beds per person in the Airbnb Data.
-We want to calculate this by dividing the `accomodates` column by the `beds` column
+We want to calculate this by dividing the `accommodates` column by the `beds` column

 - Read the data from your datalake
 - Perform the calculation